CounterpartyXCP/Documentation/Developer_Guide/counterpartyd_9_49_4.md

 See the README for an example of the two configuration files: https://github.com/CounterpartyXCP/counterparty-cli/blob/develop/README.md

-`counterparty-cli` also can be installed via a simple `pip install counterparty-cli`.
+`counterparty-cli` also can be installed via a simple `pip3 install counterparty-cli`.
 The install script takes care to install `counterparty-lib` and all other dependencies, and add the two command line scripts to the PATH.

 `counterparty-cli` can be compiled as standalone `.exe` package for Windows with `python.exe setup.py py2exe`.
 This process, however, is rather involving because it requires a number of other `pip` packages to be installed before `py2exe` can be used.
 To make the installation process easier, Windows binaries will be released and later followed by an MSI package.